paper-skyline/ftnt_fts/IPerf3 on FortiGate.md

 # IPerf3 Testing on a FortiGate

 On a _somewhat_ related note, FortiGate devices are capable of performing basic iperf3 tests from the CLI.
 Here's two brief use cases and some related documentation for further reading.
+Fortinet sells an automated service that automatically measures and updates both upload and download bandwidth fields for WAN ports called "FortiGuard SD-WAN Underlay Bandwidth and Quality Monitoring Service" that _I suspect_ leverages this tool at least in some part.

 ## Use Cases